PeterCamilleri/mini_term/README.md

 error when the map is created.

 The method MiniTerm.map_types list the types for installed key maps.
 In most cases this will be [:ansi, :windows].
+A map should be defined for each of the two term types, unless the application is only intended for one type.

 #### Exceptions: